 Use a Requirements Traceability Matrix in Testing for Visibility

-To understand how to write best test cases, it’s better to visualize the state of test coverage and see the relationship between requirements and test cases.
+To understand how to write effective test cases, it’s better to visualize the state of test coverage and see the relationship between requirements and test cases.
 Use a document (preferably a table) that maps and traces user requirements with test cases.
 This is known as a requirements traceability matrix for testing.
 It will demonstrate which requirements are not covered by test cases and show you areas with excess or insufficient testing.

 Fill in your traceability matrix in testing not only with direct links to specification items and test cases, but also the most specific and critical bugs you find.